Check a car’s service history

 Some more forms of maintenance which should not be neglected include changing spark plugs.
 If the spark plugs are covered in a buildup or simply worn out, the engine will not operate efficiently.
 This means extra fuel costs, and can lead to a breakdown in the future.
 It’s also important to ensure the tires are balanced and rotated.
 Having the car properly aligned also prevents the need to replace all four tires at once (which can be very expensive) due to uneven wear.

-But there are some records in the service history of a car which are more important to look out for.
+But there are some records in the service history of a car which are more critical to look out for.
 For example, many vehicles require that the timing belt be changed every 100,000-120,000 kilometers.
 This service can be an expensive, and failing to perform it can result in the belt snapping.
-When a timing or serpentine belt fails, your car will break down wherever it is, and there is a risk that other important parts will be damaged due to the failure.
+When a timing or serpentine belt fails, your car will break down wherever it is, and there is a risk that other significant parts will be damaged due to the failure.
 A snapped timing belt can also lead to an engine replacement being necessary, which increases the costs of repair significantly.

 Without having the service history of a car, it’s very difficult to know if and when this maintenance has been performed.